-13.2.2 AGONIST / ANTAGONIST
+15.2.2 AGONIST / ANTAGONIST

 CATEGORY AGONIST / ANTAGONIST PROGRAM ATROPHY / REINFORCEMENT WHEN?
 The alternate stimulation of the two antagonistic muscle groups has the advantage of allowing the active mobilisation of a joint while inducing muscle work which is beneficial to functional recuperation.
 WHY?
 To combine muscle work aimed at successively restoring the two types of muscle fibres (disuse atrophy, then reinforcement) to give mobility across the full range of movement of the joint.
 This type of use is particularly interesting for combating adhesion.
 HOW?
 There are four different programmes: Atrophy 1/1 and Reinforcement 1/1.
 These programmes produce identical length contractions for the agonist and the antagonist.
 Atrophy 2/1 and Reinforcement 2/1.
 These programmes produce contractions for the agonist which are twice as long as for the antagonist.
 PULSE WIDTH To make it as comfortable as possible for the patient, use pulse widths equivalent to the chronaxies of the motor nerves of the abdominal and lumbar muscles.
 The mi-SCAN function can be used to determine the pulse widths suitable for the patient's muscles.
 ELECTRODES Electrodes positioned depending on the muscle to be stimulated, in accordance with the instructions.
-INTENSITY The stimulation energies must be adjusted successively for each muscle group to obtain joint mobility in the desired range. +TENS OPTION No. NOTE For 2-channel configuration, channels 1 and 2 alternate.
+INTENSITY The stimulation energies must be adjusted successively for each muscle group to obtain joint mobility in the desired range.
+OPTION 2+2 No. The 2+2 function is not available in this program since all four channels are in use.
+NOTE For 2-channel configuration, channels 1 and 2 alternate.
 Take care to properly position channel 1 on the agonist and channel 2 on the antagonist.
-NOTE For 4-channel configuration, channels 1+2 alternate with channels 3+4.
+For 4-channel configuration, channels 1+2 alternate with channels 3+4.
 Take care to properly position channels 1 and 2 on the agonist and channels 3 and 4 on the antagonist.